Writing process: Autistic autobiographies

 Rose points to the well-known work of Temple Grandin and Donna Williams as examples of autistic autobiographies and analogizes toward the usefulness of women's autobiographies championed by Susan Stanford Friedman to show women's inter-connectivity, suggesting the same can be learned through autistic autobiographies.
-She writes that such works can minimize the "pathologization (The treatment of a health or behaviour condition as if it were a medical condition) of difference" which can easily occur between autistic students and neurotypical peers can be broken down by such autobiographies.
+She writes that such works can minimize the "pathologization (the treatment of a health or behaviour condition as if it were a medical condition) of difference" which can easily occur between autistic students.
+Also, peers without autism can be broken down by such autobiographies.
 As Rose directly says, "I argue here that awareness of the relationality of autistic life writing, and the recognition of its corollary status as testimonio and attention to the material relations of the production of these texts is particularly useful in assessing their social significance."

-From a rhetorical perspective the use for students with disabilities (not just autistic students) seems to be promising.
-It would appear to foster a sense of a community among students with disabilities and helping these voices be brought in from the margins similarly to the way Mike Rose refers to students from disadvantaged backgrounds and their needs in Lives on the Boundary.

 Editing

 Editing operates on several levels.
 The lowest level, often called line editing, is the stage in the writing process where the writer makes changes in the text to correct errors—such as spelling, subject/verb agreement, verb tense consistency, point of view consistency, mechanical errors, word choice, and word usage (there, their or they're)—and fine-tune his or her style.
 Having revised the draft for content, the writer's task is now to make changes that will improve the communication with the reader.
 Depending on the genre, the writer may choose to adhere to the conventions of Standard English.
 These conventions are still being developed and the rulings on controversial issues may vary depending on the source.
-For example, Strunk and White's Elements of Style, first published in 1918, is considered by some to be an authority on stylistic conventions, but has been derided by linguist Geoffrey K. Pullum as "stupid".
+For example, Strunk and White's Elements of Style, first published in 1918, is considered by some to be an authority on stylistic conventions but has been derided by linguist Geoffrey K. Pullum as "stupid".
 An electronic resource is the Purdue Online Writing Lab (OWL), where writers may search a specific issue to find an explanation of grammatical and mechanical conventions.